Shobana7/ItunesReviews/README.md

 # Itunes Reviews Viewer

 The web application  fetches and displays new reviews from the last 5 days for the iTunes app.
 It consists of nodejs backend and a React frontend.
+The backend polls the App Store api every 5 mins.

 ## Technologies Used